kundaj/simple_calculator/README.md

 # Simple_Calculator

-This is a basic calculator app developed help me experiement with Flutter.
+This is a basic calculator app I developed to experiement with Flutter.

 Note:
    I based the app on the following useful commit by Samarth Agarwal: